Ruedi Walter

-Rudolf "Ruedi" Walter (born Hans Rudolf Häfeli, 10 December 1916 – 16 June 1990), was a Swiss comedian, actor and radio personality usually starring in Swiss German-language cinema and television and stage productions.
+Rudolf "Ruedi" Walter (born Hans Rudolf Häfeli, 10 December 1916 – 16 June 1990) was a Swiss comedian, actor and radio personality usually starring in Swiss German-language cinema and television and stage productions.

 Early life and education

 Born in Solothurn to Pauline née Furter and Rudolf, Hans Rudolf Häfeli's family moved from Solothurn to Basel in 1921.
-There he attended the primary school, the college for mathematics and natural sciences (Mathematisch-Naturwissenschaftliches Gymnasium) and the business school where he graduated at the Maturität level.
+There he attended primary school, college for mathematics and natural sciences (Mathematisch-Naturwissenschaftliches Gymnasium) and business school where he graduated at the Maturität level.
 Still in Basel, Walter began an apprenticeship at a company for bakery and confectionery supplies that went bankrupt, and assumably in 1937 he moved to France, where he attended lessons at the Sorbonne and language lessons in Paris.
 He worked as a volunteer and later as an administrator in London at the Twining-Crossfield tea company.
 In 1939 Walter returned to Switzerland where he initially was hired as an employee of the advertising department of the Maggi company in Kemptthal (and end of 1940 in Basel).
 In August 1939 Ruedi Walter was drafted on occasion of the mobilization of the Swiss Army to perform military service during World War II.